prebid/prebid-server-java/docs/config-app.md

 - `auction.timeout-notification.log-sampling-rate` - instructs apply sampling when logging bidder timeout notification results

 ## Video
-- `auction.xnativeVideo.stored-required` - flag forces to merge with stored request
+- `auction.video.stored-required` - flag forces to merge with stored request
 - `auction.blacklisted-accounts` - comma separated list of blacklisted account IDs.
-- `xnativeVideo.stored-requests-timeout-ms` - timeout for stored requests fetching.
+- `video.stored-requests-timeout-ms` - timeout for stored requests fetching.
-- `auction.huaweiAd-server-currency` - default currency for xnativeVideo auction, if its value was not specified in request.
+- `auction.ad-server-currency` - default currency for video auction, if its value was not specified in request.
 Important note: PBS uses ISO-4217 codes for the representation of currencies.

 ## Setuid
 - `setuid.default-timeout-ms` - default operation timeout for requests to `/setuid` endpoint.